Sign Up

 The psychology of confidence is a fascinating area of study that explores the thoughts, feelings, and behaviours associated with self-assurance and belief in one's abilities.
 Confidence plays a significant role in various aspects of our lives, including personal relationships, academic and professional success, and overall well-being

-When confidence is positively balanced there is a felt sense of an ability to persevere under challenging times, to keep on trying even in the face of failure, where one can take risks and try again, being able to demonstrate focus and intention in action.
+When confidence is positively balanced, there is a felt sense of the ability to persevere during challenging times, to keep trying even in the face of failure, to take risks and try again, and to demonstrate focus and intention in action.

 Nurturing confidence.

-Building and maintaining confidence often involves a combination of personal effort, self-reflection, learning from past experiences, seeking support from others, and developing a practice of positive intention; may include self-compassion, affirmations, physical movement, journalling.
+Building and maintaining confidence often involves a combination of personal effort, self-reflection, learning from past experiences, seeking support from others, and developing a practice of positive intention, which may include self-compassion, affirmations, physical movement, and journalling.

-Confidence is not something one can 'fix', but more something to nurture.
-Fixing suggests to the psyche there is something faulty or wrong.
-Nurturing suggests that potential is present and with the right psychological, physical and emotional environment, this can be developed and grow.
+Confidence is not something one can 'fix' but more something to nurture.
+Fixing suggests to the psyche that there is something faulty or wrong.
+'Nurturing' suggests that potential is present, and with the right psychological, physical and emotional environment, this can be developed and grow.

-Working with the body is a bottom-up way of learning to listen to the signs the body gives:
+Working with the body is a bottom-up way of learning to listen to the signs it gives:

-- Awareness - learning to listen - how is you body telling you that you do not feel confident?
+• Awareness - learning to listen – how is your body telling you that you do not feel confident?

 Feelings in the gut?
 Sickness, icky feeling, butterflies